This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

-Recently I shared one of my favorite recipe Braised Herb Chicken, that I make with this amazing condiment, Shio Koji.
-Today I used the same condiment to make Chicken Karaage.
+Recently, I shared one of my favorite recipes: Braised Herb Chicken, which I make with this amazing condiment, Shio Koji.
+Today, I used the same condiment to make Chicken Karaage.

-Now, if you are thinking about trying shio koji for the very first time, I highly recommend testing it with this chicken karaage recipe.
+If you are thinking about trying shio koji for the first time, I highly recommend testing it with this chicken karaage recipe.
 I’ve made chicken karaage countless times for my family, but it’s never tasted this good!
-As you bite into the crispy chicken, you can taste the garlic along with delicate umami flavor from the shio koji.
+As you bite into the crispy chicken, you can taste the garlic along with the delicate umami flavor from the shio koji.

 Shio Koji (塩麹, 塩糀) is a rice malt (koji) that has been fermented with sea salt (shio).
 It is a live food that is rich in enzymes and unlocks the umami flavor in foods.